flowdock/api-docs/docs/Private-Conversations.md

 # Private conversations

-A private conversation in Flowdock is like a chat room for two users.
+A private conversation in Flowdock is like a chat room for only two users.

 Note: the `open` attribute of a closed private conversation automatically changes back to `true` when new unread messages are added to the conversation.

-In the REST API, Private conversations are referred with the recipient [User](Users) ID.
+In the REST API, Private conversations are referred to with the recipient's [User](Users) ID.

 ## List Private conversations